List on Bids44 →

 Essential Checks

-- Run a Dead Pixel Test.
-Go to a dead pixel test website (easily found via Google) and display full-screen red, green, blue, white, and black images at max brightness.
-Look for any persistent discolored or dark spots.
+4. Run Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colours at max brightness.
+Look closely for any stuck, dead, or discoloured pixels.

-- Test the Trackpad.
-Check all multi-touch gestures (two-finger scroll, pinch-to-zoom), and click in all four corners to ensure consistent response.
-Feel for any excessive wobble or looseness.
+7. Test Trackpad: Check all gestures (two-finger scroll, pinch-to-zoom), and click in all four corners.
+Ensure there’s no excessive physical wobble or unintended clicks.

-- Test Speakers and Webcam.
-Join a quick video call on a platform like Google Meet or Zoom (even with yourself) to simultaneously test the webcam clarity, microphone pickup, and speaker output.
+8. Verify Speakers and Webcam: Join a quick video call on a platform like Zoom or Google Meet to test both the microphone, speakers, and webcam simultaneously.

-- Check for Swollen Battery.
-Place the laptop on a perfectly flat surface.
-If it rocks or wobbles, the battery might be swelling.
-Also, check for any bulging around the trackpad or bottom panel.
+11. Check for Swollen Battery: Place the laptop on a perfectly flat surface.
+If it wobbles or doesn’t sit flat, the battery might be swelling and pushing the bottom case out.
+Also, check if the trackpad feels unusually raised or hard to click.

 Insider Checks

-THE KEYBOARD SHINE TEST.
-Tilt the laptop under bright light and look at the keys at an angle.
-Heavily-used keys like the spacebar, E, T, A, S will develop a visible shine as the matte texture wears off.
-If a seller claims “barely used” but the keys are shiny, they’re likely lying about usage.
-If some keys are shiny but others are pristine in an unusual pattern, the keyboard might have been partially replaced due to liquid damage—a big red flag.
-A shiny keyboard indicates heavy use, which can knock ₹3,000-5,000 off the price.
+THE KEYBOARD SHINE TEST: Tilt the laptop under bright light and look at the keys from an angle.
+Heavily-used keys (like the spacebar, E, T, A, S, N, M) develop a visible shine as their matte texture wears off.
+A “barely used” laptop with shiny keys indicates far more use than claimed.
+If certain keys are shiny but others aren’t in an unusual pattern, the keyboard might have been partially replaced—cost if missed: ₹4,000-7,000 for a new keyboard.

-THE BATTERY CYCLE & KEYBOARD CROSS-CHECK.
-A common scam is replacing a worn-out battery with a cheap third-party one to reset the cycle count.
-If BatteryInfoView shows a very low cycle count (e.g., 15 cycles) but the keyboard is shiny and the trackpad is smooth from heavy use, someone likely swapped the battery to inflate resale value.
-A 2020-2021 laptop with under 100 cycles in 2026 is highly suspicious unless it was genuinely unused.
-If this doesn’t match up, factor in a potential ₹4,000-7,000 cost for a proper battery replacement soon.
+THE BATTERY CYCLE + KEYBOARD CROSS-CHECK: A seller might replace an old battery with a cheap third-party unit to reset the cycle count, making it look like new.
+If the battery health software shows a very low cycle count (e.g., 15 cycles) but the keyboard is shiny and the trackpad is worn smooth, it’s a red flag.
+A 2022 laptop with only 30 cycles in 2026 is highly suspicious.
+Cost if missed: ₹5,000-8,000 for a legitimate battery replacement sooner than expected.

-THE HINGE GRAVITY TEST.
-Open the lid to about 45 degrees and gently let go.
-It should stay firmly in place without falling open or closed.
-If it sags or flops, the hinge mechanism is worn from heavy use or potential drop damage.
-A loose hinge will only get worse, and a repair can range from ₹6,000-10,000 for parts and labour, sometimes more if the chassis mounting points are damaged.
+THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and then gently let go.
+The lid should stay firmly in that position without falling open or closed.
+If it sags or drops, the hinge mechanism is worn out from heavy use or potential drop damage.
+A worn hinge can eventually fail, leading to screen damage.
+Hinge repair can cost ₹3,000-6,000.

-THE DISPLAY BACKLIGHT BLEED TEST.
-Open a pitch-black image in full screen at maximum brightness in a dark room.
-Look from different angles.
-You’re checking for “backlight bleed”—lighter areas, typically at the edges or corners.
-Minor bleed is common, but excessive bright corners or large blotches indicate display damage from pressure or a non-OEM replacement screen.
-Significant bleed can reduce value by ₹3,000-5,000 and might bother you during dark movie scenes.
+THE DISPLAY HALO TEST: Open a pitch-black image in fullscreen mode at maximum brightness in a dark room.
+Look at the display from different angles.
+“Backlight bleed” will show as lighter areas, typically at the edges or corners.
+Excessive bright corners or blotches could indicate display damage from pressure or a non-genuine replacement screen.
+This is cosmetic but can be distracting and reduce value by ₹3,000-5,000.

-THE BOTTOM SCREW CHECK.
-Carefully examine the Torx screws on the bottom case.
-If they show tool marks, scratches, or are slightly different colours/types, the laptop has been opened.
-This isn’t always bad (could be an SSD upgrade), but you need to ask the seller WHY.
-If they deny it was opened but the screws tell a different story, it’s a huge red flag—they might be hiding a major repair, water damage, or component swap.
-If the story doesn’t add up, walk away.
+THE BOTTOM SCREW CHECK: Carefully inspect the Torx or Philips screws on the bottom case of the laptop.
+If they show tool marks, scratches, or are slightly different colours or types, the laptop has definitely been opened.
+This isn’t always bad (could be an SSD upgrade), but if the seller denies it was ever opened, yet the screws tell a different story, it’s a huge red flag.
+Walk away—you don’t know what else they’re hiding.
+Cost if missed: Unknown internal issues, potentially ₹5,000-15,000.

 Common Scams to Watch For (India 2026)

-Fake Extended Warranty Claims.
-Sellers might claim the laptop still has an active extended warranty or HP Care Pack.
-Always verify this directly on HP’s official support website using the laptop’s serial number (support.hp.com/in-en/check-warranty).
-Do not trust screenshots or verbal assurances.
-If the warranty is fake, you lose the peace of mind and potential cost savings.
+Fake Extended Warranty Claim: A seller might falsely claim the laptop has an active HP Care Pack or extended warranty.
+Always verify any warranty claims directly on HP’s official support website using the laptop’s serial number.
+Do not trust screenshots or verbal assurances alone.

 Seller’s Guide — How to Maximize Your HP Spectre x360 Resale